ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 * `attach_user_tags` specifies the user tags from the backup policy that are to be attached to backups created by the plan.
 Updating this value doesn't change the user tags for backups that were already created by this plan.

 * `copy_user_tags` specifies whether source volume tags are to be copied to the backup snapshot.
-The value is a boolean,`true` or `false`.
+The value is a Boolean, it's either `true` or `false`.

-* `deletion_trigger` has two properties, `delete_after` sets the number of days to keep a backup and `delete_over_count` sets the maximum number of recent backups to keep, after which they are deleted.
+* `deletion_trigger` has two properties.
+The `delete_after` property sets the number of days to keep a backup.
+The `delete_over_count` property sets the maximum number of recent backups to keep.
+When the maximum number is reached, the oldest backup is deleted to make space for a new one.
 Specify `null` to remove the existing maximum.

 ```curl
 curl -X PATCH\